-The following conditions must be met for a project to be eligible to transition to the amended MTO Class EA process:
+The following conditions must be met for a project to be eligible to transition to this version of the Class EA following the 2023 amendment:

 - 1. A Notice of Submission or a Notice of Completion of the TESR for Group A or B projects must be issued; and, - 2.
-The TESR must be completed at least 5 years from the date of approval of this Class EA amendment.
+The TESR must be completed at least 5 years from the date of approval of the 2023 Class EA amendment.